-Your deposit is one of the most important parts of your home loan application and how much you put down can impact your repayments, fees and how much interest you pay over the term of your loan.
+Your deposit is one of the most important parts of your home loan application and the more money you can put towards your loan, the lower your repayments, fees and interest will be.

-Banks and lenders all have different criteria for assessing and allowing you to use certain money for your deposit.
-The larger the deposit you’ve saved, the better chance a mortgage broker can negotiate you a lower interest rate or get fees waived.
-Generally, most banks require a 5% 'Genuine Savings' for your deposit.
+Lenders all have different criteria for assessing deposits, but as a rule, the more you’ve saved, the better the chance that your mortgage broker can negotiate you a lower interest rate or have fees waived.

-Genuine savings are regular savings that you have had in your bank account for at least three months.
-Banks and lenders use genuine savings as a tool to see if you can demonstrate a pattern of saving, among other criteria.
-For most lenders, at a minimum, genuine savings have to make up at least 5% of property value.
+Genuine savings are regular savings you have had in your bank account for at least three months.
+Lenders use genuine savings as a tool to see if you can demonstrate a pattern of saving, amongst other criteria.

 What is Lenders Mortgage Insurance?

-If your deposit is less than 20% of your property value, you’re likely to incur a fee called Lenders Mortgage Insurance (LMI).
-LMI protects the lender if you're unable to repay your loan and the sale of the property doesn't cover the outstanding loan balance.
-Read more about LMI here.
+If your deposit is less than 20% of the property’s value, you’ll incur a fee called Lenders Mortgage Insurance (LMI).
+This protects the lender if you're unable to repay your loan and the sale of the property doesn't cover the outstanding loan balance.

 What if I don’t have a deposit?